 Why should students care about complex community issues?
 Find out through faculty-led presentations around community issues that impact equality for all.
 Presentations will address elder advocacy and care, access to education, diversity and inclusion, child advocacy, fair housing and hunger, access to the arts, and environment and sustainability.
 Student organizations will be available to share their mission and volunteer needs.

-1-2 pm: Professor Stephanie Burdick-Shepherd, Systemic Inequities in Education and Literacy
+1-2 pm: Professor Stephanie Burdick-Shepherd, Systemic Inequalities in Education and Literacy (Plantz Hall)

-2-3 pm: Professor Lori Hilt, Youth Mental Health
+2-3 pm: Professor Lori Hilt, Community-Based Screening to Improve Youth Mental Health (Hiett Hall)

 Dr. Martin Luther King, Jr. 28th Celebration